UMP 135x40 [M10+M12] GW F600 Lina / N38 - search holder

 bulk discounts:

 Give us a call tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
-You can check the lifting capacity as well as the shape of neodymium magnets in our force calculator power calculator
+You can check the strength and the appearance of neodymium magnet in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.